Is a Correction Looming Ahead for Zscaler Inc. (ZS)

-Zscaler Inc. (NASDAQ:ZS) went up by 7.95% from its latest closing price compared to the recent 1-year high of $163.80.
-The company’s stock price has collected 0.90% of gains in the last five trading sessions.
-Press Release reported 15 hours ago that Zscaler to Host First Quarter Fiscal Year 2021 Earnings Conference Call
+Zscaler Inc. (NASDAQ:ZS) went down by -0.78% from its latest closing price compared to the recent 1-year high of $163.80.
+The company’s stock price has collected -5.12% of loss in the last five trading sessions.
+Press Release reported 16 hours ago that New Research Shows Attackers Turning to Encrypted Attacks During Pandemic

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.